Landis Elementary Title I Parent & Family Engagement

 - Establishing conferences between parents/guardians and teachers.

-- Reporting each student’s progress through Parent Portal and Schoology.
+- Reporting each student’s progress through Parent Portal and Canvas.

-- Holding an annual meeting to explain the services provided by the Title I program.
+- Holding an annual meeting within the first 20 days of school to explain the services provided by the Title I program.

 - Signing and following the guidelines of the Agreement between School and Home.

 - Distributing monthly newsletters.

 - Notifying parents/caregivers that they may request information regarding the professional qualifications of their child’s teacher and/or paraprofessional.